 Kyle Richardson, 24, of Spokane, said, “I’m here to send the world a memo: there is hatred in this town, but there is way more love.”
 Richardson is with the Spokane AIDS Network.

 On the GU campus, some students wanted none of the street-side theatrics and staged a “sit-in for justice.”

 Westboro Baptist recently defended its tactics before the U.S. Supreme Court, but the high court has not yet issued a ruling in that case.
-Shirley Phelps Roper, who represented Westboro before that court, was in Spokane on Thursday.
+Shirley Phelps Roper, who represented Westboro before that court, was in Spokane today.